7 Mother Daughter Movies On Netflix To Watch This Mother's Day That Will Make You Feel ~All~ The Emotions

 There are so many movies out there that examine the important but occasionally fraught relationships that moms have with their daughters.
 And these seven mother-daughter movies on Netflix are just a few, though they'll all be readily available to watch on Mother's Day this year.
 When the holiday rolls around this Sunday, May 10, you may find yourself looking for something on-theme to enjoy.
 Luckily, Netflix has a few things to offer.

 Most of the films on this list don't shy away from how complex the bond between a mom and daughter can be, though they all interpret it in different ways.
 Some are spiky and tense; others are bizarre and surreal and some go for heartwarming comedy.
 Hopefully one of these movies will be able to match whatever mood you find yourself in this Sunday.

-Any movie can be a Mother's Day movie if it's something you enjoy with your mom or your daughter; it's all about what brings you together.
+After all, any movie can be a Mother's Day movie if it's something you enjoy with your mom or your daughter; it's all about what brings you together.
 But if you're looking for some new options, look no further.
 Whether it's messy or funny, dramatic or ridiculous, Netflix has a mother-daughter movie for everyone.
 So without further ado, here are a few possibilities to explore.

 Much of this feel-good teen comedy revolves around the titular Dumplin's distant relationship with her former beauty queen mom.
 Their history is knotty and they don't really understand each other, but they find a way to bridge those gaps with time.

-These movies feature all kinds of mothers and daughters, with relationships that run the gamut from deeply complex to warm and genuine.
+These movies feature all kinds of mothers and daughters, with relationships that run the gamut from deeply complex and unconventional to warm and genuine.
 Any of them could easily accompany your Mother's Day, depending on how you choose to celebrate.